We may earn money or products from the companies mentioned in this post.

 6. Bring home special experiences from your travels (and use them!)

 We typically travel carry-on only, so we don’t usually have a ton of room to bring home souvenirs from our trips.
 But buying a special item from each trip that you can use at home will always remind you of traveling, even when you can’t book a flight.
-Think chopsticks or a tea set from Japan, a hand-crafted rug or blanket from Morocco, or a blown glass wine topper from Italy.
+Think chopsticks or a tea set from Japan, a hand-crafted rug or leather from Morocco, or a blown glass wine topper from Italy.
 Unique things from places you visit will undoubtedly become your favorite household items.

 7. Teach your kids about other cultures